 Commonwealth Honors College encourages students to develop broad perspectives and engage in deep analysis through its four-year curriculum.
 An honors thesis or project is required and is the central component of honors work during senior year.

 The UMass campus can initially seem imposing with its eclectic assortment of architectural styles, but we found it quite manageable once we learned the dartboard analogy, picturing the tall DuBois Library at the center, surrounded by academic buildings in the next ring, then housing in the next ring, and parking in the next.
 Many facilities upgrades are in process, including a new student center.
 The new integrated science building and life sciences laboratories building have some of the most impressive laboratory facilities we have seen on any campus.

 The student body is very diverse, LGBTQ+ friendly, and espouses a motto of “Culture and Dignity.”
 We found students to be quite friendly, holding doors for each other and stopping to offer directions to visitors.

 As at most large state universities, on campus UMass Amherst housing is guaranteed for the first year, and students gradually transition to off-campus apartments in later years.
 Residence options range from high rise dorms to smaller and quieter brick buildings surrounding a grassy quad.
 Defined residential communities allow students who share a particular interest to live together, and many living and learning communities unite students who prefer quiet or substance free living, or who want to share a language, academic interest, or culture.
 Resident advisors and peer mentors are housed in every dorm.

-In 2018, for the third straight year, UMass Amherst was ranked No. 1 for campus dining in the nation by Princeton Review.
+In 2020, for the fifth straight year, UMass Amherst was ranked No. 1 for campus dining in the nation by Princeton Review.
 The food is healthy, and sustainably sourced; we sampled and agree that it is delicious.
 The variety of dining options include a recently renovated food court with many ethnic options, traditional dining halls, cafes, and convenience stores distributed across campus.